Washoe Lake State Park

-Washoe, the name of the valley and modern day state park, is rooted from the Washoe Indians who were the first to occupy the region.
+“Washoe,” the namesake of this valley and state park, derives from the Washoe American Indians—the first occupants of the area.
 Retreating to higher, cooler elevations at nearby Lake Tahoe in the summer months, the tribe moved down into lower elevations at Washoe Valley during wintertime.
-As European explorers made their way west, mining establishments popped up throughout the area, particularly so after gold was discovered in nearby Dayton and the Comstock Lode discovery took place in Virginia City.
-The Ophir Mill was constructed on Washoe Lake’s west short, and in 1872, the famed Virginia and Truckee Railroad ran lines through Washoe Valley, closing the gap between Reno and Carson City.
+As European explorers made their way West, mining establishments popped up throughout the region, particularly after the discovery of gold in nearby Dayton and the unparalleled Comstock Lode silver strike in Virginia City.
+Still-standing remnants can still be seen of the 1872-built ophir mill that processed some of these discoveries on Washoe Lake’s west shoreline, not far from where the famed Virginia & Truckee Railroad lines closed the gap between Reno and Carson City.

-By the time the mines went dry and prospectors moved on to the next big boomtown, those who stuck around turned to ranching and farming, taking full advantage of the lush, marshy landscape Washoe Valley delivers.
-Considering the area had been inundated and perhaps a bit exploited as a result of the nearby mining booms, many of Washoe Valley’s original inhabitants moved on to new locations.
+Once the mining boom subsided and prospectors had moved on to the next opportunity, those who stuck around turned to ranching and farming, taking full advantage of the lush, marshy landscape this part of Washoe County has delivered for centuries.

-In an effort to preserve this spectacular and unique wetland, Washoe Lake State Park was established in 1977.
-When visiting the park today, enjoy the wetlands, sand dunes, and boundless wildlife spotting opportunities.
-The Virginia Herd of wild horses is known to linger in the valley, and countless bird species depend on the lake as a resting place on their migration routes.
+In an effort to preserve this spectacularly unique wetland in the middle of Nevada’s Great Basin, Washoe Lake State Park was established in 1977, protecting the area for generations to come.
+When visiting the park today, explore the wetlands, sand dunes, and boundless wildlife spotting opportunities—particularly wild horses and a vast diversity of raptors.
+The protected Virginia Herd of wild horses is known to linger in the valley, and countless songbirds, hawks and other large birds of prey depend on the lake as a resting place along their migration routes.
 Also be sure to keep your eyes peeled for deer, reptiles and even a coyote or two.

 From downtown Reno, jump on I-80 east from North Center Street.
-Merge onto I-580 south and continue for 26.4 miles before taking exit 44.
-Turn left onto East Lake Boulevard and follow until you see the park entrance/fee station on your left.
-Check in at the visitor center to find out more about seasonal closures and special events in the park during your visit!
+Merge on I-580 south and continue for 26.4 miles before taking exit 44.
+Turn left onto East Lake Boulevard and follow until you see the park entrance station on your left.
+Check in at the Visitor Center to find out about seasonal closures, and special events.